The financing of non-financial corporations keeps increasing but at a slower pace

 Annual growth rate, by type of financing (in %)

-Average cost of financing (in %)
+Average cost of financing in euros (in %)

 Source and calculations : General Directorate of Statistics, Economics and International